Stephanie is Kouvenda Media’s founder, executive producer and co-creator of Obscured.

 Stephanie graduated from Barnard College, Columbia University.
 She got her start in radio as a volunteer host and reporter for a community affairs show about the Greek diaspora for Hellenic Public Radio-COSMOS FM.
 Apart from public radio, Stephanie has conducted several oral history projects.
 She was selected as a Summer Institute fellow at the Columbia University Center for Oral History Research at INCITE, with a focus on Narrating Population Health: Oral History, Disparity, and Social Change.

-Stephanie and Emily first worked together on Keystone Crossroads, and produced a two-part series for Grapple exploring a deeply rooted racial tensions in the Central Pennsylvania community of York, including a fatal riot during the 1960s, which resurfaced around the time of the 2016 election.
+Stephanie and Emily first worked together on Grapple.
+They produced a series exploring deeply rooted racial tensions in the Central Pennsylvania community of York, including a fatal riot during the 1960s, which resurfaced around the time of the 2016 election.
+Listen in to Part 1 and Part 2.

 Email: firstname.lastname@example.org Twitter: @emily_previti

 She covered voting rights and election administration for NPR affiliate WITF, PA Post and The GroundTruth Project during 2019-2021.
 Emily was the senior reporter for statewide public media collaboration Keystone Crossroads, leading an award-winning data-driven project on Pennsylvania’s public defender system and reporting overlooked enterprise stories of statewide relevance about government dysfunction, refugee resettlement, municipal finance, criminal justice/re-entry, poverty, housing, environmental justice and other challenges facing communities across the state.

 Before that, she covered Harrisburg’s debt crisis for PennLive/The Patriot-News (Harrisburg, Pa.), reported for the Northwest Herald (Lake/McHenry counties, Ill.), and was a watchdog reporter for The Press of Atlantic City, where she twice won the NJ Press Association’s First Amendment award for stories about state and local government corruption.